Search

 Curriculum

 Operate at the height of your profession with this terminal PhD.
 Become a leader with the vision to shape the future of healthcare and forge the career that you envision for yourself.
-Our curriculum, manageably paced over the course of a 4 to 5 year program, lays the foundation for a truly exceptional healthcare career.
+Our curriculum, manageably paced over the course of a 3 year program, lays the foundation for a truly exceptional healthcare career.
 Here are just a few of the traits that distinguish our program:

 • Limited-Residency Education Model

-Check out the specific tabs for a full fall curriculum breakdown by concentration track.
+Check out the tabs below for a full curriculum breakdown.

 Core Courses